strangelove-ventures/poa/README.md

 The Proof of Authority (PoA) module allows for permissioned networks to be controlled by a predefined set of validators to verify transactions.
 This implementation extends the Cosmos-SDK's x/staking module to a a set of administrators over the chain.
 These administrators gate keep the chain by whitelisting validators, updating cosnensus power, and removing validators from the network.

+## Integration

-Since this module depends on x/staking, carefully read through the [Integration Guide](./INTEGRATION.md) for a full understanding of how the two modules interact.
-This design choice was made to allow for the PoA module backwards compatible with website UIs, bots, and validator experience.
-It also has the added security benefit of a tested core module in Cosmos.
+Since this module depends on x/staking, carefully read through the [Integration Guide](./INTEGRATION.md) to add it to your network.
+This design choice was made to allow for the PoA module to have backwards compatibility with:
+- Website UIs
+- Uptime bots
+- Validator scripts
+- in-process multi-validator testnets

+## Configuration

+After integrating the PoA module into your chain, read the [network considerations](./INTEGRATION.md#network-considerations) before launching the network.

+This includes: useful parameters, full module control, migrating from PoA->PoS, and other useful information.

 ## Concepts